Beanalini/Fanpage/README.md

 # Fanpage

-The Fanpage project contained in this repository wa part of the pre-coursework set by the University of Birmingham and Trilogy Ltd's Coding Bootcamp.
+The Fanpage project contained in this repository was part of the pre-coursework set by the University of Birmingham, and Trilogy Ltd's Coding Bootcamp.

 ## Project Description

-The aim of this project  was to create a fanpage for a favourite band or musician using HTML and CSS.
+The aim of this project  was to create a fanpage for a favourite band, or musician, using HTML and CSS.